 The organizational unit must identify a petty cash custodian or change fund custodian for each such fund.
 Only employees or affiliate fiscal staff may be custodians.

 The organizational unit submits the Petty Cash/Change Fund Request (PCCF) form to the appropriate campus controller’s office for review.
 After approving, the campus controller’s office keeps a copy of the PCCF form and returns the original to the organizational unit.
 The organizational unit requests establishment of the fund by preparing a Payment Authorization (PA) form.
-The PA is made payable to the designated custodian (e.g., John Doe, Petty Cash Custodian), at the organizational unit address, using Account ChartField 000200 (Petty Cash) or 000300 (Change Fund).
+The PA is made payable to the designated petty cash custodian/change fund custodian (e.g., John Doe, Petty Cash Custodian), at the organizational unit address, using Account ChartField 000200 (Petty Cash) or 000300 (Change Fund).
 The approved PCCF is attached to the PA and the PA packet is submitted to the PSC.
+Isolating petty cash/change fund custodians as separate vendor types prevents the PSC from sending a 1099 tax form.
+The custodian cashes the warrant at the campus bursar's office.

 The campus controller or his/her delegate must audit each petty cash/change fund at least once every two years.